tbenade/toy-robot/README.md

-# Toy Robot Simulator - Coding Excercise
+# Toy Robot Simulator - Coding Exercise

 ## Design philosophy

 * Transparent
 * Loosely coupled but highly cohesive - achieved through stateless functional style
-* Achieve cost of change ideally proportinate to value of the change.
+* Achieve cost of change ideally proportionate to value of the change.
 * Avoid unnecessary indirection
 * Testable

 ## Design decisions

 * Robot to depend on an interface from surface that provides a valid_position? method
-* Robot -> Surface loosely coupled interface allows for any shape and implmentation
+* Robot -> Surface loosely coupled interface allows for any shape and implementation
 * Simulation class to manage all dependencies

 Test